Meet Four People Who Deserve to be Honored

-Educators Janet Kahn, Dale Kempter, John Milne and Janet Montoya Schoeppner will be honored at the Gold Bar Gala on April 21.
+Educators Janet Kahn, Dale Kempter, John Milne and Janet Montoya Schoeppner were honored at the Gold Bar Gala on April 21.

-The Albuquerque Pubilc Schools Education Foundation has announced the first Hall of Honor inductees:
+The Albuquerque Public Schools Education Foundation has announced the first Hall of Honor inductees:

 - Janet Kahn, creator of the district's elementary school fine arts program